Multiple Improvements of Multiple Imputation Likelihood Ratio Tests: Computational Considerations and Comparisons

-\begin{itemize}[noitemsep] \item (Inv) $D(r)$ and $r$ are invariant to re-parametrization of $\psi$; \item (Rob) $r$ is robust against $\theta_0$, i.e., consistent under both $H_0$ and $H_1$; \item ($\geq 0$) $D(r)$ and $r$ are non-negative for all $m$ and $n$; \item (Pow) the test has high power to reject $H_0$ under $H_1$; \item (Def) $D(r)$ and $r$ are always well-defined and numerically well-conditioned; \item (Sca) the MI procedure requires users only to deal with scalars; \item (Dep) $X_1,\ldots,X_n$ can be dependent; and \item (EFMI) whether EFMI is assumed for $\theta$ or for $\psi$. \end{itemize}
+where the unnormalized density can be used in $\mathcal{D}_{\lrt,1}$.
+We summarize the computing requirement in Table \ref{table:prosCons}.
+We also compare the following statistical and computational properties of various MI test statistics and various estimators of $\mathcal{r}_m$: \begin{itemize}[noitemsep] \item (Inv) The MI test is invariant to re-parametrization of $\psi$. \item (Con) The estimator of $\mathcal{r}_m$ is consistent, regardless of whether or not $H_0$ is true. \item ($\geq 0$) The test statistic and estimator of $\mathcal{r}_m$ are always non-negative. \item (Pow) The MI test has high power to reject $H_0$ under $H_1$. \item (Def) The MI test statistic is well defined and numerically well conditioned. \item (Sca) The MI procedure requires that users deal with scalars only. \item (EFMI) Whether EFMI is assumed for $\theta$ or for $\psi$. \end{itemize}